pascalgutjahr/prompt_muons_wiki/source/docs/Simulation.rst

 * Shall we stay with Icetray 1.5.1?
 Were any bugs fixed in the latest versions?

+* What are all the latest software releases and configs (ice model etc.)?

 * We haven't oversampled our showers yet.
 Which factor for oversampling is usual?

+* How can we reduce the disc space?

 * How much disk storage do we need for the final simulation?